Hixie/isd/servers/src/systems-server/README.md

 visible (e.g. its old parent is included in the update and does not include it in its list of children, and no other asset includes it in its list of children), then the ID is considered "released" and may be reused for another asset.
+When this happens, other assets that referenced this ID will not send an update, but should be assumed to have changed to sending the asset ID zero instead of the previous ID.

-Asset ID zero is reserved for indicating the absence of an asset.
+Asset ID zero is reserved for indicating the absence of an asset (either because no such asset exists, or because the player cannot see the asset in question).

-The `<properties>` are the owner dynasty ID (zero for unowned assets), the asset's mass in kg, the asset's rough diameter in meters, the asset's name (if any; this is often the empty string), the asset's class ID, the class' icon name, a class name (brief description of the object, e.g. "star", "planet", "ship"), and a longer description of the object.
+The `<properties>` are the owner dynasty ID (zero for unowned assets), the asset's mass in kg and mass flow rate in kg/ms, the asset's rough diameter in meters, the asset's name (if any; this is often the empty string), the asset's class ID, the class' icon name, a class name (brief description of the object, e.g. "star", "planet", "ship"), and a longer description of the object.

+The mass flow rate is the rate of change of mass of the object.
+For example, as a pile of dirt grows, its mass will grow.
+Rather than repeatedly sending data from the server to the client, the server will report a non-zero mass flow rate.

 Asset class IDs are numbers in the range -2,147,483,648 to 2,147,483,647, but not zero (i.e. signed 32 bit integers).